hhvm/fbexpect/README.md

 # FBExpect

 FBExpect is a standalone unit testing utility based on the notion of assertions from PHPUnit.
-Starting with `2.x`, FBExpect no longer uses PHPUnit as a dependency, and instead directly implements the necessary assert logic for `expect` methods.
-The primary goal of this project is to allow Facebook to release our existing unit tests for other projects, however it does have advantages for third-party Hack projects:
+Starting with `2.x`, FBExpect no longer uses PHPUnit as a dependency, and instead implements the assertions directly, and is intentended for use with [HackTest].

- - clarity
- - type refinment for some assertions
- - support for `vec`, `keyset`, and `dict` types

 ## Examples

 ### Clarity

-It is linguistically clearer which value is the expected value and which is the actual value:
+It is linguistically clear which value is the expected value and which is the actual value:

 ```Hack